vertelab/odootools/README.md

 Installation of Odoo and Odootools.

-Ensure you are using the version (eg branch 14.0 for Odoo 14) you want to install.
+Ensure you are using the version you want to install.

 When you are logged in with the root-account.
 Run the following command.